 Parish: Capel

 Settlement: Five Oak Green

 Gross area (ha): 1.38

 Developable area (ha): 0.34

 Site type: Developed site including farm buildings adjacent to LBD

 Potential site use: Site has been assessed for development potential, notably for

 residential use.

 Potential yield if 10 or less

 residential:

-Issues to consider: Green Belt considerations;
+Issues to consider: AONB Component Part: Historic Routeways Roads;

-AONB (1 component part);

-Heritage - Historic farmstead;

-Ecological interest; notable feature/designation;

-Land contamination (Railway Land - tracks mainly);

-Landscape Sensitivity Study (PW9);

-EA Flood Zones 2 (99.43%), 3a (94.01%), 3b (75.32%);

-Highway issues;
+Transport Infrastructure: PRoW;

+MGB;

+Flood Zone 2;

+Flood Zone 3;

+HLC Period: Late post-medieval, Late 20th century;

+APA: Historic Farmstead - Finches Farm;

+ALC: GRADE 3;

+LCA: Low Weald Farmland;

-ALC: Grade 3 Site Description: The site consists of a mix of farm buildings, hop picker huts and a residential dwelling.
+T Heritage: Historic farmstead; Land contamination (Railway Land - tracks mainly); Highway issues Site Description: The site consists of a mix of farm buildings, hop picker huts and a residential dwelling.
 The site is adjoined by the main railway line, residential properties and fields.
 Site boundaries include trees and some hedging in places along with some domestic fencing.
 There is vehicular access to the site along a vehicular track to the south that links with Five Oak Green Road.
 This is also a Public Right of Way, which also runs through the site.
 There are pavements along Five Oak Green Road.
-The site is flat in character and there are clear public views of the site from the Suitability: Public Right of Way.
-Unsuitable: see reason below Availability: Available Multiple ownership Achievability: N/A Sustainability This site receives a mix of scores including neutrals and some Assessment: positives.
+The site is flat in character and there are clear public views of the site from the Public Right of Way.
+Suitability: The site is PDL, however, the yield arising from this site would be of a scale that it would be unsuitable as an allocation in the Local Plan.
+Availability: Available Availability.
+Achievahility Multiple ownership N/A Achievability: Sustainability This site receives a mix of scores including neutrals and some Assessment: positives.
 It is let down on its noise score because of its location close to the main railway line.
-Land use also scores a negative as the site is part of a Green Belt parcel the release of which would cause moderate harm, though it is influenced by existing built development on the site and for heritage and landscape, being adjacent to historic farmsteads.
+Land use also scores a negative as the site is part of a Green Belt parcel the release of which would cause moderate harm, though it is influenced by existing built development on the site, and for heritage and landscape, being adjacent to historic farmsteads.
 Conclusion: This site is considered unsuitable as a potential site allocation.
 Reason: This is a developed site including farm buildings adjacent to LBD and is likely to be sustainable in this context.
 Any likely yield on this site however is likely to be of a small scale that is not considered suitable for allocation.